-Possible Pairing: Don’t Ever Change by M. Beth Bloom, Girl Overboard by Justina Chen, Finding Mr. Brightside by Jay Clark, Paper Towns by John Green, The Last True Love Story by Brendan Kiely, The Tragedy Paper by Elizabeth LaBan, This Raging Light by Estelle Laure, The Disreputable History of Frankie Landau-Banks by E. Lockhart, Drawing the Ocean by Carolyn MacCullough, Saving Francesca by Melina Marchetta, After the Kiss by Terra Elan McVoy, This Adventure Ends by Emma Mills, Even in Paradise by Chelsey Philpot, Eleanor & Park by Rainbow Rowell, A Map of the Known World by Lisa Ann Sandell, As You Wish by Chelsea Sedoti, How to Say Goodbye in Robot by Natalie Standiford, Six Impossible Things by Fiona Wood, The Serpent King by Jeff Zentner
+Possible Pairing: Down and Across by Arvin Ahmadi, Don’t Ever Change by M. Beth Bloom, Girl Overboard by Justina Chen, Finding Mr. Brightside by Jay Clark, Paper Towns by John Green, The Last True Love Story by Brendan Kiely, The Tragedy Paper by Elizabeth LaBan, This Raging Light by Estelle Laure, The Disreputable History of Frankie Landau-Banks by E. Lockhart, Drawing the Ocean by Carolyn MacCullough, Saving Francesca by Melina Marchetta, After the Kiss by Terra Elan McVoy, This Adventure Ends by Emma Mills, Even in Paradise by Chelsey Philpot, Eleanor & Park by Rainbow Rowell, A Map of the Known World by Lisa Ann Sandell, As You Wish by Chelsea Sedoti, How to Say Goodbye in Robot by Natalie Standiford, Six Impossible Things by Fiona Wood, The Serpent King by Jeff Zentner

 *This book was acquired for review from the publisher at BEA 2013*